-To achieve the goals of the project, the NPF is conducting a literature and policy review, media review, and environmental scan related to the 21CPTFR and its principles, strategies, and recommendations.
+NPF is conducting a literature review, policy evaluation, and environmental scan related to 21CPTFR and its principles, strategies, and recommendations.
 To the extent possible, NPF will use quantifiable measures to demonstrate the diffusion of concepts.
-The NPF team will also conduct exploratory inquiries and structured individual or group interviews with executives and other agency representatives, as well as other key stakeholders, to better understand the variety of diverse perspectives on the 21CPTFR implementation and challenges thereto.
-Additionally, NPF will administer a survey that probes high level absorption and use of 21CPTFR principles and concepts, which will provide additional qualitative data on stakeholder perceptions.
-To drill down even further to provide specifics around 21CPTFR-based work conducted in cities and counties around the country, the NPF, with input from the Joyce Foundation, will develop six to 10 ‘case studies’ to include in the final report to provide more detailed information on the advancements some agencies have made with or without the assistance of the 21CPTFR principles.
+The NPF team will also conduct exploratory inquiries and structured individual or group interviews with executives, agency representatives, and key stakeholders to understand diverse perspectives on implementation.
+Additionally, NPF will administer a survey that probes high-level absorption and use of 21CPTFR principles and concepts, which will provide additional qualitative data on stakeholder perceptions.
+To provide specifics around 21CPTFR-based work conducted in cities and counties around the country, the NPF, with input from the Joyce Foundation, will develop several ‘case studies’ to provide detailed information on the advancements some agencies have made with or without the assistance of the 21CPTFR principles.
 NPF will compile and analyze the data collected through prior tasks to develop a final report based on the information collected and data analysis.

-This project is supported by the Joyce Foundation.
+This project is being supported by the Joyce Foundation.